 Ella was thirteen during the Great Depression growing up in Yonkers, New York.
 Still, her singing and dancing skills garnered coins for her street performances, even more than the shoeshine boys!
 When Ella was fourteen, her mother died and she was sent to live with her aunt in Harlem.
 It was a tough transition, but it got worse.
 She ended up in an orphanage on the Hudson River which she ran away from and then lived on the streets of Harlem.
 When she was seventeen, she performed during Amateur Night at the new Apollo Theater and won first prize.
 She won first prize again at The Harlem Opera House’s Amateur Night.
 Soon everyone was talking about Ella.
 She joined the Chick Webb band and by twenty-one, she was a star.

 Orgill captures Ella Fitzgerald’s rise from raggedy cat street urchin to the Queen of Jazz.
 In particular, her words convey Ella’s beguiling combination of determined adult and guileless child.
-In learning about her tumultuous early life makes the reader appreciate just how difficult Ella Fitzgerald’s rise to stardom truly was. [advanced picture book, ages 6 and up]
+Learning about her difficult early life makes the reader appreciate just how challenging Ella Fitzgerald’s rise to stardom truly was. [advanced picture book, ages 6 and up]

 Fannie Lou Hamer (born 1917)